 Certain health conditions may also be related to dysuria.
 When the immune system is weakened, such as in cases of diabetes, pregnancy, autoimmune disease, HIV, or cancer, you may be more susceptible to certain causes of urinary pain, such as urinary tract infections and yeast infections.
 You may also be more vulnerable to contracting STIs.

 Other causes of dysuria, such as atrophic urethritis and an enlarged prostate, may be related to hormonal changes and aging.

 After careful evaluation of your personal health history and risk factors, it’s important to seek medical care for further assessment.
 Many causes of dysuria require some sort of physical assessment, particularly with a urogenital or pelvic examination.

-Typically, a healthcare provider will obtain a urine sample to evaluate for dysuria.
-He or she may also test a vaginal or cervical swab (for females), a swab of the opening of the penis (in men), or a blood test.
+Typically, a healthcare provider will obtain a urine sample from the patient to evaluate for dysuria.
+They may also test a vaginal or cervical swab (for females), a swab of the opening of the penis (in men), or a blood test.

 A convenient way to get tested on your own time is with Everlywell at-home lab tests for men and women.
 These tests check for 6 STIs: chlamydia, gonorrhea, trichomoniasis, syphilis, hepatitis C, and HIV.
 If you receive a positive result, you have the option to connect with a healthcare provider to discuss treatment options, as applicable.

-If you’re having dysuria with other symptoms, such as fever, abdominal pain, back pain, flank pain, or pelvic pain, it could represent a more urgent medical condition, and you may need additional testing.
+If you’re experiencing dysuria with another symptom, such as a fever, abdominal pain, back pain, flank pain, or pelvic pain, it could represent a more urgent medical condition, and you may need additional testing.
 In these cases, it is recommended that you see your healthcare provider for medical evaluation as soon as possible.

 What does dysuria mean?
 The technical definition of dysuria is “painful urination.”
 In medical terms, dysuria simply refers to discomfort during urination, which can result from a multitude of causes, including sexually transmitted infections.